-Held’s sculptures have been exhibited over the years in many galleries and collected by numerous notable collectors, including George Lucas, Bob Weir, Carol Burnet, Iman and David Bowie, Larry Ellison, Melinda and Bill Gates, Charles Schwab, and Robert Mondavi.
+Held’s sculptures have enjoyed extensive exhibition in various galleries and have been collected by notable collectors such as George Lucas, Bob Weir, Carol Burnett, Iman and David Bowie, Peter Baumann, Larry Ellison, and Melinda and Bill Gates, Charles Schwab among others.

-Also, Held’s work can be found in over ninety public and corporate collections such as Stanford University, Palo Alto, CA, Auberge du Soleil Resort, Rutherford, CA, Charles Krug Winery, Napa, CA, California Pacific Medical Center, San Francisco, CA, Sales Forces, San Francisco, CA, Yale University, New Haven, CT, First Republic Bank, New York, NY, Yale University Neiman Marcus Flag Store, Dallas, TX, Sky Tokyo Club, Tokyo, Japan.
+Additionally, his work can be found in countless public and corporate collections, including Stanford University in Palo Alto, CA; Auberge du Soleil Resort in Rutherford, CA; Charles Krug Winery, Napa, CA; California Pacific Medical Center, San Francisco; Salesforce in San Francisco, CA; Yale University in New Haven, Connecticut, and First Sky Tokyo Club in Tokyo, Japan.

 My body of work is the result of an ongoing inquiry into form that I began in the 1970’s.
 I am drawn to organic shapes in nature and forms that embody the essence of strength and growth.
 This is coupled with my interest in the duality of mind, the individual and the collective whole.
 As I often feel like a separate and quiet observer in life, as opposed to an integrated part of the larger consciousness.
 The amalgam of this led me to a visual dialog of forms dealing with perceived ideals (beauty), internal conflict (integrity), interactions, relationships, family and society.